 For eligible participants, the tax structure is attractive.
 As of current IFSCA rules, eligible foreign investors pay zero capital gains tax on derivative trading profits, and both Securities Transaction Tax (STT) and GST are waived.
 That is a significant edge over trading on domestic NSE, where STT and capital gains taxes apply.

-So what does GIFT Nifty mean for Indian retail traders?
-It is purely a reference tool.
-I check it every morning before 9:15 AM to understand the opening sentiment.
-That alone is worth paying attention to.
-If GIFT Nifty is showing a 200-point gap-up at 9:00 AM, I know to expect a strong positive opening on NSE.
-That directional signal is free and available right here on this page.
+For Indian retail traders: GIFT Nifty is purely a reference tool.
+Check it every morning before 9:15 AM to understand the opening sentiment.
+If GIFT Nifty is showing a 200-point gap-up at 9:00 AM, expect a strong positive opening on NSE.
+That directional signal is free and available right at the top of this page.

 GIFT Nifty vs. Nifty Futures on NSE: How They Compare